 Licensing Levels

-- The core Elementary Education licensing level will be Kindergarten through Grade 9.
-Early Childhood, or English as a Second Language Kindergarten through Grade 12, may be added to the K-9 option.
-These new levels will replace the current licensing levels of Early Childhood and Middle Childhood through Early Adolescence.
+• The core Elementary Education licensing level will be Kindergarten through Grade 9.
+Early Childhood, and English as a Second Language Kindergarten through Grade 12, can be added to the K-9 option.

-- Special Education will offer licensing at the Early Childhood level, Kindergarten through Grade 12 level, and a program option that licenses in Early Childhood and K-12 Special Education.
-The Special Education/Elementary Education dual major option certifies students in Special Education Kindergarten through Grade 12 and Elementary Education Kindergarten through Grade 9.
-These new levels will replace and expand the current licensing levels of Middle Childhood through Early Adolescence and Early Adolescence through Adolescence.
+• Special Education will offer licensing at the Early Childhood level, Kindergarten through Grade 12 level, and a program option that licenses in both Early Childhood Special Education and K-12 Special Education.
+The new Elementary Education and Special Education degree certifies students in both Special Education Kindergarten through Grade 12 and Elementary Education Kindergarten through Grade 9.

-- Secondary Education program areas will license in their subject area Grades 4 through 12, and also in English as a Second Language Kindergarten through Grade 12.
-These new levels will replace the current licensing level of Early Adolescence through Adolescence.
+• Secondary Education program areas will license in their subject area Grades 4 through 12, and also in English as a Second Language Kindergarten through Grade 12.

-- World Language Education program areas will license at the Prekindergarten through Grade 12 level, replacing the current level of Early Childhood through Adolescence.
+• World Language Education program areas will license at the Kindergarten through Grade 12 level.

-- Students in special fields such as Art, Communication Sciences and Disorders, Music, and Physical Education will be licensed at the Prekindergarten through Grade 12 level, replacing the current level of Early Childhood through Adolescence.
+• Students in special fields such as Art, Music, and Physical Education will be licensed at the Kindergarten through Grade 12 level

 Wisconsin State Licensing